 - You have both Medicare and Medicaid and your premiums are paid for by your state

-If you have a higher income, you may pay more for your monthly Medicare Part B premium.
+If you have a higher income, you may pay more for your monthly Part B Medicare premiums.

 Rules For Higher-Income Medicare Beneficiaries

-If your yearly income is above $85,000 (or above $170,000 if you file taxes jointly with your spouse), you will most likely pay more than the standard Part B premium, based on the income you report to the IRS on your federal tax return.
+If your yearly income is above $103,000 (or above $206,000 if you file taxes jointly with your spouse), you will most likely pay more than the standard Part B Medicare premium, based on the income you reported to the IRS on your federal tax return two years prior.
 This additional amount is called the Income-Related Monthly Adjustment Amount (IRMAA).